carameye/Echo-s-in-the-Dark/README.md

 For this milestone, we:
 Fixed the following from ideas from crossplay/previous bugs:
 - Made the headlamp turn all the way around with the mouse
+- Added tutorials for how to use the mouse to shine the light
 - Fixed some graphical lag by making only a single mesh (and other render data) for each object of which there are many instances

 Have completed the following parts of our plan: